Naver: PRISM Live Studio

 PRISM Live Studio (프리즘 라이브 스튜디오) is a live streaming application available for both mobile and PC users.
-Streamers can simultaneously broadcast to multiple platforms, a practice known as simulcasting, with support for up to 1080p HD resolution without increasing network usage.
+Streamers can simultaneously broadcast to multiple platforms, a practice known as simulcasting, with support for up to 1080p HD resolution.
 Supported platforms include YouTube, Facebook, Twitch, Periscope, V Live, Naver TV, afreecaTV, KakaoTV, and RTMP channels.
 The application can also be utilized for video editing purposes.

 Naver Papago

-In July 2017, Naver launched Papago, which is an AI-based mobile translator that uses a large neural network technology named N2MT (Naver Neural Machine Translation).
+In July 2017, Naver launched Papago, an AI-based mobile translator that uses a large neural network technology named N2MT (Naver Neural Machine Translation).
 It can translate text and phrases in 15 different languages by analyzing context instead of statistical analysis.

 Papago app has so far garnered over 16 million downloads.

-Search engine features and restrictions
+Search engine

-Naver has been criticized for abusing Real-time Search Terms (급상승 검색어) to manipulate public opinion..
-As a result, Naver abolished Real-time Search Terms on 25 February 2021.
+As of 2024, Naver is used for most searches in South Korea.
+In 2025, Naver provided twice as many searches as Google.